andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

 - FIFTH EXERCISE: Create a program that define three variables with the values of three internal angles of a triangle.
 Return true if the angles are from a triangle, if not return false.
 If any angle were invalid the program must return an error message.

+- SIXTH EXERCISE: Write a program that receive the name of a chess's piece and return return the movements it is able to performance.
+  -- As a challenge, make the program work be not case sensitive, without creating additional conditions.
+  -- If the input name is invalid, the program must return an error message.
+  -- Example: bishop -> diagonals